 Becoming an astronaut isn’t something you can decide to do on a whim.
 It can take years of work and training to become ready to fly into space, both mentally and physically.
 The best thing you can do is start young.
 Visit the different NASA space centers, go to Space Camp and start exercising.
 Cross-country and track are popular choices for astronauts.

-Studying other languages is a good idea, too.
-While it isn’t required, it’s recommended to learn Russian, especially since all manned launches are currently completed in Kyrgyzstan.
-Science has shown that it is much easier to learn a new language as a child than as an adult, so the earlier you start the easier it will be to learn that second language.
+Studying other languages is a good idea as well.
+While it isn’t required, it’s recommended to learn Russian, especially since all manned launches are currently from Kyrgyzstan.
+Science has shown that it is much easier to learn a new language as a child than as an adult.
+Therefore, the earlier you start the easier it will be to learn that second language.

 Focus on getting good grades, especially in STEM classes like science and math, and staying in top physical condition.